greg-raven/Department-21/_posts/2009-05-21-husband-of-the-year-awards.md

 ![Husband of the Year Awards](https://1.bp.blogspot.com/_8aN4krk1nsk/Son-cSq4eJI/AAAAAAAAAPs/qGYb2DaVUHA/s1600/serbia.jpg)](https://1.bp.blogspot.com/_8aN4krk1nsk/Son-cSq4eJI/AAAAAAAAAPs/qGYb2DaVUHA/s1600-h/serbia.jpg)

 But the winner of the husband/partner of the year is Ireland.
 Ya gotta love the Irish.
 The Irish are true romantics.
-Look, he’s even holding her hand!
+Look, he's even holding her hand!

 ![Husband of the Year Awards](https://2.bp.blogspot.com/_8aN4krk1nsk/Son-iUBV5nI/AAAAAAAAAP0/8FDHxQQLOFg/s1600/ireland.jpg "Husband of the Year Awards")